 A KPI that provides some context when it comes to canceled flights.
-The KPI calculates the share of canceled flights in relation to the total number of operated flights.
+The KPI calculates the share of canceled flights concerning the total number of operated flights.

 This KPI calculates the number of delay minutes of all flights.
 Important to mention that most airlines calculate delay minutes in the context of departures.

 Delay reasons are somehow a more specific presentation of delay minutes.
 However, since many airlines track both KPIs, we thought it makes sense to list them both too.
-Delay reasons cluster the number of delay minutes according to reasons defined by the IATA.
+Thus, delay reasons cluster the number of delay minutes according to reasons defined by the IATA.

 Another delay-related but probably one of the most essential.
 The departure dealy KPI tracks the number of delay minutes of all departed flights.

 This KPI represents a more sophisticated version of the departure delay KPI.
 Departure delay per passenger puts the total amount of delay minutes in relation to the total amount of passengers transported.
 Thereby, airlines create a weighted KPI that focuses on passenger satisfaction.

 Departure Delay per Flight

 Another variation of the departure delay KPI.
 Departure delay per flight puts the total amount of delay minutes in relation to the total amount of flights operated.
 So again, the KPI helps to assess the aspect of delays better.